llelik/storagegrid-audit-analysis-calc/README.md

 ##### Complete Audit Log File (Full Mode)

+- The output of this script can be used with the R script
-- Only this option is meant to be used with the R script
+- Only this option is meant to be used with the Python script.
+Output and debug file must be new (not existing) files.

 ```shell
 python3 ./sg_audit_csv_converter.py audit.log out-file.csv debug.txt